-Who qualifies?
 These requirements must be met to receive the exemption:

 1. You must own your home on January 1st of the year for which you are applying.
 (If you are over 65 and/or disabled, January 1st ownership and residency are not required.)

 2. You must reside at the home as your principal residence on January 1st of that year, and not claim any other property as homestead.

 3. Only individual homeowners (not corporations or other entities) may receive a homestead exemption.